-Electronic systems that include CPU, DSP, microcontroller, FPGA, ASIC, and so forth, can have multiple voltage rails and require certain power on/off sequences in order to function correctly.
-The UCD90120A can control up to 12 voltage rails and ensure correct power sequences during normal condition and fault conditions.
+Electronic systems that include CPU, DSP, microcontroller, FPGA, ASIC, etc. can have multiple voltage rails and require certain power on/off sequences in order to function correctly.
+The UCD90160A can control up to 16 voltage rails and ensure correct power sequences during normal condition and fault conditions.

-In addition to sequencing, UCD90120A can continuously monitor rail voltages, currents, temperatures, fault conditions, and report the system health information to a PMBus host, improving systems' long term reliability.
+In addition to sequencing, UCD90160A can continuously monitor rail voltages, fault conditions, and report the system health information to a PMBus host, improving systems' long term reliability.

-Also, the UCD90120A can protect electronic systems by responding to power system faults.
+Also, UCD90160A can protect electronic systems by responding to power system faults.
 The fault responses are conveniently configured by users through Fusion GUI.
 Fault events are stored in on-chip nonvolatile flash memory with time stamp in order to assist failure analysis.

 System reliability can be improved through four-corner testing during system verification.
 During four-corner testing, each voltage rail is required to operate at the minimum and maximum output voltages, commonly known as margining.
-UCD90120A can perform closed-loop margining for up to 10 voltage rails.
-During normal operation, UCD90120A can also actively trim DC output voltages using the same margining circuitry.
+UCD90160A can perform closed-loop margining for up to 10 voltage rails.
+During normal operation, UCD90160A can also actively trim DC output voltages using the same margining circuitry.

-The UCD90120A supports both PMBus- and pin-based control environments.
-UCD90120A functions as a PMBus slave.
+UCD90160A supports both PMBus- and pin-based control environments.
+UCD90160A functions as a PMBus slave.
 It can communicate with PMBus host with PMBus commands, and control voltage rails accordingly.
-Also, UCD90120A can be controlled by up to 8 GPIO configured GPI pins.
-The GPIs can be used as Boolean logic input to control up to 12 Logic GPO outputs.
+Also, UCD90160A can be controlled by up to 8 GPIO configured GPI pins.
+One GPI can be used as fault pin which can shut down rails.
+The GPIs can be used as Boolean logic input to control up to 16 Logic GPO outputs.
 Each Logic GPO has a flexible Boolean logic builder.
 Input signals of the Boolean logic builder can include GPIs, other Logic GPO outputs, and selectable system flags such as POWER_GOOD, faults, warnings, etc. A simple state machine is also available for each Logic GPO pin.

-The UCD90120A provides additional features such as pin-selected states, system watchdog, system reset, runtime clock, peak value log, reset counter, and so on.
+UCD90160A provides additional features such a scascading, pin-selected states, system watchdog, system reset, runtime clock, peak value log, reset counter, and so on.
 Pin-selected states feature allows users to use up to 3 GPIs to define up to 8 rail states.
 These states can implement system low-power modes as set out in the Advanced Configuration and Power Interface (ACPI) specification.
-Other features will be introduced in the following sections of this data sheet.